dativebase/dativerf/docs/design.rst

 Done
 --------------------------------------------------------------------------------

 - DONE.
+When a user is logged out, we route them to the login GUI but the path still shows the /oldslug/logout path.
+It should show the /login path.
+- DONE.
+The db ns needs a utility for accessing the slug of the authenticated OLD.
+This will make the events ns more clear, I think.
+- DONE.
 It should be possible to visit a form at this url, e.g., /forms/1
 - DONE.
 Each page should have a unique URL.